 I grew up in an environment where creativity was just apart of every day life.
 My dad was a cinematographer, and my mum worked across graphic design, costume design, photography, and art education.

-That background took me into film, theatre, ceramics, and photography before it took me into brand design.
+That background took me into film, theatre, ceramics, and photography before it took me into branding + creative direction.
 What those disciplines share is a focus with how things land on an audience - not just how they look, but what they make people feel and believe.

-That's what I bring to brand and web design.
+That's what I bring to my work.
 Over a decade in New York, working across industries where visual language either works or it doesn't, has given me a specific kind of literacy.
 My philosophy is less about following what's current and more about understanding what's actually resonant.

 My work is rooted in care, creativity, and a clear set of values.
 I’m a queer artist, and I believe in using my work to support liberation, justice, and collective safety.